 People never realize how tough a situation really is until they experience it themselves.
 To be honest, my trip to America has shocked me more than I had expected.
-To my classmates in Oral Presentation, the differences I mentioned days earlier were merely jest; I assume you wouldn’t have taken them seriously anyways.
+To my classmates in Oral Presentation, the differences I mentioned days earlier were mere jests; I assume you wouldn’t have taken them seriously anyway.

-I remember a couple of weeks ago when I attended the CIP graduation program, a classmate of mine cried because of the discrepancy she felt between her expected life in BU and reality.
-The discrepancy does not lie in cultural aspect––as much as you would think that is––it actually has something to do with our mentalities.
+I remember a couple of weeks ago when I attended the CIP graduation program, a classmate of mine cried because of the discrepancy she felt between her expected life at BU and reality.
+The discrepancy does not lie in cultural aspects––as much as you would think that is––it actually has something to do with our mentalities.

 Back to my weeping classmate situation.
 I guess consciously or unconsciously, we tend to believe that everything has to go well, it is just the way that everything had been in the past.
 So we automatically assume everything from now on is supposed to follow that pattern.
-If our lives were a video game, we have been playing easy or intermediate mode before BU, and now we are playing hell hard mode.
-To my best knowledge, none of us have depicted the life here accurately before coming here.
-All we had was fragment of a full picture.
-In fact, we were so infatuated with the “ultimate” goal of coming here that we forgot what it actually means to be here when we do.
+If our lives were a video game, we had been playing easy or intermediate mode before BU, and now we are playing hell hard mode.
+To my best knowledge, none of us had envisaged the life here accurately before coming.
+All we had were fragments of a full picture.
+In fact, we were so infatuated with the “ultimate” goal of coming here that we forgot what it actually means to be here when we really are.
 The instance she cried, I started to compare us with cats.

-If you are a Chinese student driving a Lamborghini, then consider this piece of writing garbage.
-To the rest of us, we need to get used to the fact that the game has changed, deal with not being the best anymore, because as of the moment we landed, we have started from square one.
-You know what, square minus one to be accurate.
+We need to get used to the fact that the game has changed–deal with not being the best anymore, because as of the moment we landed, we have started from square one.
+You know what, square minus one to be more precise.